Skip to content

 }

-By default, geo-agent renders a small translucent chat panel floating in the bottom-right corner of the map.
+By default, GLEN renders a small translucent chat panel floating in the bottom-right corner of the map.
 Apps that benefit from more chat real-estate (e.g., heavy analytical use, long tool-call transcripts, prominent layer menus) can opt in to a full-height, resizable sidebar via a top-level sidebar block in layers-input.json.

 Enabling sidebar mode